Hacker0x01/hacker101/sessions/password_storage.md

 Password Storage
 ================

-In this session ...
+In this session we'll discuss methods of securely storing passwords and what to watch out for.

 What you'll learn
 -----------------

-- Required tools
+- Use Bcrypt
-- Thinking like a breaker
+- Goals for password security
-- Attacker-defender imbalance
+- Never use a bare hash (e.g. MD5, SHA1)
-- Lightweight threat assessment and prioritization
+	- They're too fast
-- How to write good bug reports
+- Use Bcrypt (or Scrypt)
-- Reflected XSS (Cross-Site Scripting)
+- If you can't use those, use PBKDF2 and slow it way down

 Video
 -----